-The Witcher on Netflix turned out to be a lot better than we expected—good enough to open the door to bigger and better things in the second season, including an expanded cast and the addition of Vesemir, Geralt's grizzled mentor.
+The Witcher on Netflix turned out to be a lot better than we expected—good enough to open the door to bigger and better things in The Witcher season 2, including an expanded cast and the addition of Vesemir, Geralt's grizzled mentor.
 Unfortunately, before it could get started in earnest, Netflix very understandably mashed the brakes on production of all its shows in March as a result of the COVID-19 pandemic.

 The show's status has been up in the air since then, but over the weekend showrunner Lauren Hissrich offered a glimpse at what fans have to look forward to when the upcoming season arrives.